tarikbir/CampaignManagerTool/CampaignManagerTool/DesignDocument.md

 	- [ ] Links to good generators or maybe even integrated generators with respect to the other makers.
 - [ ] NPCs
 	- [ ] Family connections
+	- [ ] Online search tool for portraits
 - [ ] Quests
 	- [ ] Links to encounters (Maybe general links are fine)
 - [ ] Players